tensorly/tensorly/doc/development_guide/sparse_backends.rst

 naively support both dense and sparse tensors as distinct objects.
 For example, TensorFlow and PyTorch both support separate interfaces for dense and sparse representations.
-Using TensorLy's dense or sparse interfaces will give you appropriate objects of for the selected backend.
+Using TensorLy's dense or sparse interfaces will give you appropriate objects for the selected backend.

 However, not all backends have a native sparse representation.
 For instance, NumPy lacks a sparse object.
 In these cases, TensorLy makes opinionated decisions